S3-working-group/s3-practical-guide/readme.md

 [![](http://creativecommons.org/images/deed/seal.png)](http://creativecommons.org/freeworks)

-This slide deck is created by Bernhard Bockelbrink and James Priest, using illustrations from the [S3-Illustrations Repository](https://github.com/S3-working-group/s3-illustrations) and [reveal.js](https://github.com/hakimel/reveal.js) by Hakim El Hattab.
+This slide deck is created by Bernhard Bockelbrink, James Priest and Liliana David, using illustrations from the [S3-Illustrations Repository](https://github.com/S3-working-group/s3-illustrations) by Bernhard Bockelbrink and [reveal.js](https://github.com/hakimel/reveal.js) by Hakim El Hattab.

-_Sociocracy 3.0 - All Patterns Explained_ is licensed to you under a **Creative Commons Free Culture License**.
+_Sociocracy 3.0 -A Practical Guide_ is licensed to you under a **Creative Commons Free Culture License**.
 The exact license can be viewed [here](http://creativecommons.org/licenses/by-sa/4.0/).

 Basically this license grants you